Skip to content

 Steese VFD is pleased to offer fire engine visits for schools within the District boundaries.
 During these visits, the Firefighters remain on duty and may have to respond to emergency calls.
 Due to our many responsibilities, all visits must be requested 14 days before the desired visit date.
 This allows our Captains & Chiefs to determine whether the visit will fit into the daily training schedule.

-To request a school visit, Fill out the School Visit Form or call our office at (907) 457-3710 for more information.
+To request a school visit, fill out the School Visit Form or call our office at (907) 457-3710 for more information.

 Fire Escape Plans